 The code they insert can be used to extract information from the website or to give the hacker a foothold from which they can launch further attacks.
 SQL injection is essentially an attack on the website rather than you, but once a hacker has successfully performed a SQL injection, the site can be used to attack its visitors.

-The frustrating thing about SQL injection is that it is relatively simple to fix from a website developer’s standpoint – a simple Google search will provide tons of simple tips on how to prevent these attacks from occuring.
-However, we still hear about these attacks occuring because website administrators fail to secure their sites.
+The frustrating thing about SQL injection is that it is relatively simple to fix from a website developer’s standpoint – a simple Google search will provide tons of simple tips on how to prevent these attacks from occurring.
+However, we still hear about these attacks occurring because website administrators fail to secure their sites.

-Can NordVPN protect you: YES.
-If you turn on NordVPN’s Cybersec feature, you will be protected from malicious online links and ads.
+✅ Can NordVPN protect you: YES.
+If you turn on NordVPN’s Threat Protection feature, you will be protected from malicious online links and ads.
 The tool blocks links from a database that is constantly updated to catch the latest threats.

 Document-based macro malware is a very insidious type of malware that is easy to detect and avoid if you know what you’re looking for.
 Many document file types, like .doc or .pdf, have the ability to run scripts when they’re opened.
 However, these functions usually have to be given permission by the user to run through a prompt when the document is opened.